 DreamWriting is based on Automatic Writing and Free Writing but involves a secondary stage of sharing the random thoughts and fragments of dreams which appear on the page.
 We use it to get through blocks, develop character and locations and share our dreams with each other.
 It is a safe space to explore ideas you didn’t know you had, a world away from the ‘reading out’ favoured by most writers’ groups.

-Here are some lovely words from some of the Dreamwriters who meet every other week at the Lewes Arms.
+Here are some lovely words from some of the Dreamwriters who come to retreats at my house in Sussex.

 Gilly, you are an inspiration.
 You have encouraged us, listened, and